 Greywater: From Washing Machine to Garden

-Among the Southern and Southwestern states, California was not alone in experiencing drought conditions from 2007 to 2009.
-And yet the average family uses about 500 gallons of water per day, according to the Los Angeles County Waterworks District.
+Like most American households, the average Southern California family uses about 500 gallons of water per day, according to the Los Angeles County Waterworks District.
 A significant portion of this often goes to watering lawns and ornamental plants.

 Of course, planting native and drought resistant plants in place of grass is a huge step towards water conservation.
 But suppose you want to have your cake and eat it too (i.e. conserve water and grow water-loving plants)?
 Welcome to the world of greywater reuse.